- Please read all information in this “info for parents” section carefully as it may be critical for acceptance to the camp.

 - Further discounts are offered to non-Western participants or where family income is low (i.e.: below $700 monthly per family member).
 Please check the Fee projections in the attached list, to see how much you need to pay according to your region and family size, or contact us directly to confirm the amount to be paid.

-- Ukrainian yogis, refugees or not, who lost their income due to the war situation in their country but have the desire to come to Daglio may be granted an extra discount or even exemption of the camp fees (depending on the budget and number of applicants – please get in touch with us at email@example.com)
+- Ukrainian yogis, refugees or not, who lost their income due to the war situation in their country but have the desire to come to Daglio may be granted an extra discount (depending on the budget and number of applicants – please get in touch with us at firstname.lastname@example.org)

 - Important: We try to support all Sahaja families who wish to send their children to Daglio, hence the different types of fees and discounts.
 However, if your income allows it (so higher than average in your country), please look at the higher fees that seem reasonable for your family and pay for the camp accordingly, regardless of where you live.
 Equally, if you feel you would like to speak to us about the cost of the camp for you or your children please get in touch.